ibaiGorordo/ONNX-YOLO-World-Open-Vocabulary-Object-Detection/README.md

 # Important
 - If you know what labels you are going to detect, use the official export method.
 This repository is just to show how a model can be exported with the ability to accept the class embeddings as input maintaining the open vocabulary feature in ONNX.
 - It is necessary to especify the number of classes when exporting the model.
-Setting a dynamic number of classes is not gives an error when running the model.
+Setting a dynamic number of classes gives an error when running the model.
 - For classes that are not in the pretrained datasets (e.g. COCO, Objects365...), the score can be very low (less than 1%), try reducing the confidence threshold to detect them.

 # Requirements